billbuchanan/csn09112/week04_ciphers/labs/README.md

 Can you still get access to your instance?

-By observing the script, and investigate what t3.micro and t3.small are, can you determine what has changed about your instance?
+By observing the script and investigating what t3.micro and t3.small are, can you determine what has changed about your instance?

 Now, revert the instance back to t3.micro, and suspend the instance.